 Pretty soon, your target will have been outside for months.
 And it will have started to fade and degrade.

 Better to get in the habit of protecting it after use.
-A much greater lifespan will be the result.
+The result is the opportunity to extend the target's lifespan.

 Types of Archery Targets